rkd42/ISB-Project-Machine-Learning/README.md

 # # Fraud Detection Model
-* In order to identify fraud Banking correspondets dealing with customers
+* In order to identify fraud Banking correspondets dealing with customers.

 # # ISB-Project-Machine-Learning